 What Does It Do?

-Since the VLAN supports a broadcast domain, each structure is considered a network.
-Within a business, the task units are located separately within the building.
-For example; Suppose that there are 3 rooms of the same unit (Research) on the Floors1, Floors2, and Floors3 of the building.
+Because the virtual LANs support the broadcast domain, every structure created is considered as a network.
+Task units within a business are located separately within the building.
+For example; Let’s assume that the building has 3 rooms in the same unit (Research) on Floor1, Floor2, and Floor3.

-VLAN is used to transmit data between units operating in different locations.
-For example, the following image shows you a network topology that is designed by creating a VLAN on Cisco Switches.
+VLAN is activated for data transmission between units operating in different locations.
+For example, the image below shows you a network topology designed by creating VLANs on Cisco Switches.

-The advantage of using a Virtual Local Arae Network may vary according to the network topology.
+The advantage of using a Virtual Local Area Network may vary according to the network topology.
 The main advantages are;

 1. Each VLAN is a broadcast domain.